Self-guided · 2.8km · 11 stops · Start: Maxwell MRT Exit 1 · End: Tanjong Pagar MRT Exit A

 Singapore 新加坡 at 114 Neil Road

-The Mondrian Singapore Duxton (on the opposite side of Neil Rd)
+The KAWS Sculpture The Mondrian Singapore Duxton (on the opposite side of Neil Rd).
+A 6-meter-tall bronze sculpture titled “What Party” by the artist KAWS.

 The Duxton Plain Park Overpass

-Location: Stop on the pedestrian overpass.
-Later in the trail, we’ll be walking inside Duxton Plain Park on the ground but this is a great spot to capture the scale of the greenery from the top.
+Make a quick photo stop on the pedestrian overpass.
+Later in the trail, we’ll be walking inside Duxton Plain Park on the ground so don’t head down into the park yet.
+This is a great spot to capture the scale of the greenery from the top.

 And if you look around there’s a nice mural against the side of the shophouse.

-Everton Park HDB Block 2 (Location: Along the Neil Road sidewalk, just before the next stop.
-As we will actually be heading into the heart of this neighbourhood later in the trail, just take a photo from this vantage point along Neil Road to capture the geometric lines of the HDB buildings)
+Everton Park HDB Block 2 Have a quick photo stop here, without heading inside the estate as we will be heading into the heart of this neighbourhood later in the trail, this vantage point along Neil Road to capture the geometric lines of the HDB buildings.

-This is the longest stretch between stops, but trust me—it’s worth every step.
-As you wander down Everton Road, you’ll encounter a series of heritage murals painted directly onto the walls of the conservation shophouses.
-The “Provision Shop” mural is the standout here: a detailed, affectionate portrait of exactly what this neighbourhood used to look like.
+This is the longest stretch between stops but it’s well worth it.
+As you wander down Everton Road, you’ll encounter The “Provision Shop” mural on the sidewall.

 A short walk brings you to Blair Road, home to one of the most stunning and most photographed stretches of heritage architecture in Singapore.
 This quiet street is lined with rows of traditional Peranakan terrace houses in jewel-bright colors, featuring ornate floral tiles, classic louvred shutters and intricate plasterwork on every facade.
 It’s hard to resist taking photos of the intricacy and details.